saykaren/dog_party/README.md

-# Name That Dog!
+# Name That Dog

 ## Summary
     Front page website to test out my skills to follow a customer comp and use Javascript.
     I used a project from Turing School of Software and Design to try and duplicate.

 ## Code Style